-This loaf is ideal.
-It is perfection with both sweet and savory toppings or fillings, can be sliced thick or thin, is packed with wholesome goodness, and, perhaps best of all, can be assembled and ready to bake in roughly 3 minutes!
+These little loaves are ideal.
+They are perfection with both sweet and savory toppings or fillings, can be sliced thick or thin, and are packed with wholesome goodness, Best of all, the loaves can be assembled and ready to bake in roughly 3 minutes!

 I wanted this loaf to be savory, with a deep, full flavor similar to a whole wheat yeast loaf (I have in mind one that my mother used to make).
 I accomplished this with a few tweaks:

--Add flaxseed meal, both for a rich “grain” texture to complement the oats (it also adds extra body and structure; important since this is a full-size loaf instead of small muffins)
+Add flaxseed meal, both for a rich “grain” texture to complement the oats (it also adds extra body and structure; important since these are small loaves instead of muffins).

-Bake a loaf.
-Eat a slice.
+Bake some mini loaves of bread.
+Eat a slice (or two).
 Vanquish your fears.
 Cheers!

-- Preheat oven to 375F.
+Preheat oven to 375F.
 Grease 3 small (I used 5 inch by 3-inch) loaf pans (or line with parchment paper & grease or spray the exposed sides).
 Alternatively, grease 12 standard size muffins cups.

 Place all of the ingredients into a blender (food processor will work, too); blend until smooth.
-Spread batter evenly in prepared pans (it will come close to the tops).
+Spread batter evenly in prepared pans or muffin cups..

-- Bake in the preheated oven for 30 to 35 minutes (for loaves) or 20 to 22 minutes (for muffins) until browned and a toothpick inserted in the center of the loaf comes out clean.
+Bake in the preheated oven for 30 to 35 minutes (for loaves) or 20 to 22 minutes (for muffins) until browned and a toothpick inserted in the center of a loaf or muffin comes out clean.

 Nuts: Other nuts, such as pecans, almonds or cashews, or seeds, or pepitas (green pumpkin seeds) can be used in place of the walnuts.